PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 ### curl with Prefect Cloud

-Here's an example that uses curl with Prefect Cloud to create a flow run:
+This example uses curl with Prefect Cloud to create a flow run:

 ```bash
 ACCOUNT_ID="abc-my-cloud-account-id-goes-here"